insanum/votl/README.md

         +--------+-----+--------+----------------+
 <

 Your first thought might be that this format would be very difficult to maintain by hand and you're right.
-Fortunately there is a really great Vim plugin to automate the table creation and flow.
-This plugin is named *vim-rst-tables* and can be download from git.
+Fortunately there is an awesome Vim plugin by Vincent Driessen that automates the table creation and flow.
+This plugin is named *vim-rst-tables* and can be downloaded from git.
 There is also a nice video showing its functionality.
 >
     vim-rst-tables:  https://github.com/nvie/vim-rst-tables
     video demo:      http://vimeo.com/14300874